pgorman/dangerjaunt/minirules.md

 ## Fighters ##

+Whether seasoned soldier, retired gladiator, or haughty duelist, a fighter lives by martial prowess.

 Fighters use any weapons or armor.

 At ninth level, fighters may become lords of their own domain, clearing wilderness to build a castle, raising an army, and levying taxes.

 ## Magic-Users ##

+Necromancers, mad scientists, and devil wranglers harness arcane energies for their own occult purposes.

-Magic-users wear no armor, and lack expertise in any weapon demanding more skill or strength than a simple dagger.
+These magic-users wear no armor, and lack expertise in any weapon demanding more skill or strength than a simple dagger.

-Each day, magic-users wrestle incantations from the pages of spell books into their brains.
+Magic-users begin their day by wrestling incantations from the pages of spell books into their brains.
-A cast spell escapes the magic-user's mind completely, unable to be cast again without further sleep and study.
+Once cast, a spell escapes the magic-user's mind completely, unusable a second time without further sleep and study.

 ## Thieves ##